-We are in the process of recruiting a Chapter Co-Chair for our Boston/Cambridge chapter.
-If you are interested in learning more about this position and what it entails, please send an email to HarvardAEd@gmail.com.
+We are in the process of recruiting a Chapter Co-Chair for our Boston/Cambridge chapter and two Chapter Co-Chairs for our Greater China chapter.
+If you are interested in learning more about these positions and what they entail, please send an email to HarvardAEd@gmail.com

 Boston / Cambridge

 The HAEd Boston/Cambridge chapter aims to reach across Harvard’s silos in order to engage alumni and current students who share an interest in education.
 By convening around educational events, our network creates opportunities for sustained connection and collaboration.

 Detroit (Chapter in development)

 Chapter Co-Chairs: Mary Grech & Brittany Knight